-NGSS is for high school students in grades 9-12.
-A high school chapter is focused on individual and team environmental service projects.
-Students are inducted into the chapter based on a minimum number of service hours already achieved.
-The school selects a Level that it wants to establish, which includes a minimum number of hours for induction and graduation.
-Every member must commit to 20 hours of service per year in order to qualify for awards and recognitions.
-NGSS members must earn service hours in environmental service, environmental education, project-based learning (such as a senior project) and through an internship or work with a community partner.
+NGSS – High School A high school chapter is focused on individual and team environmental service projects.
+Students are inducted into the chapter based on a minimum of 20 service hours already achieved.
+Every member must commit to a minimum of 20 hours of service per year in order to qualify for awards and recognitions.
+NGSS members must earn service hours in environmental service and environmental education.
 Chapters have elected officers and conduct fundraising activities.

-NGSS – Junior is for students in grades 6-8.
-It is common for NGSS – Junior chapters to work as a team on projects, yet many members at this age take on individual projects.
-Members pledge 20 hours of environmental service to their school and community, and are encouraged to do more hours if they work on multiple projects.
+NGSS – Middle School It is common for middle school chapters to work as a team on projects, yet many members at this age take on individual projects.
+Members pledge a minimum of 20 hours of environmental service to their school and community, and are encouraged to do more hours if they work on multiple projects.
 The chapter elects two junior officers and fundraising activities are coordinated with the chapter advisor.
 There is an induction ceremony, but students do not need to meet a minimum number of service hours to join.
 Chapter members will receive certificates for service with special recognition for members in 8th grade.

-NGSS – Elementary is for students in grades 2-5.
-Grades 2-4 are encouraged to work together as a group on environmental service projects, such as recycling or composting or planning and planting a school garden.
+NGSS – Elementary Grades K-4 are encouraged to work together as a group on environmental service projects, such as recycling or composting or planning and planting a school garden.
 These easy-to-implement programs are fun and educational.
 There is not induction for this level or minimum hour requirements to join the chapter.
+To receive awards and recognition, elementary students need to complete a minimum of 20 hours of service throughout the year.
 Grades 2-4 chapter members receive individual certificates and the elementary school receives recognition for its contributions.
 Grade 5 students are often old enough to start individual projects, help with the younger students, or work as a team to begin a more complex project together.
 NGSS has specific Grade 5 recognition awards and recognitions.

 NGSS – Virtual is for independent, home-schooled, or non-traditional students in grades 5-12.
 Students who do not attend a public or private school or are a student that does not have an NGSS chapter at its school can join NGSS – Virtual.
-Members work independently on projects in their communities or schools and are guided in their work by an advisor from NGSS national.
-Members attend monthly meetings via conference call or webinar and have access to the same resources as any other chapter.
+Members work independently on projects in their communities or schools and are guided in their work by an advisor.
 Virtual members receive individual recognition for their work.